heitorb/Big-Data-visualization-with-Apache-Spark/README.md

 # Word Counter using Java and Apache Spark

 We've been used Apache Spark within Eclipse Neon 3.0 (with Java 8) as a dependency of Maven to build a Word Counter.
 Access the [Maven Repository](https://mvnrepository.com/) and search for Spark.
 We used Spark Version 2.1.0, but you can choose another version.
-After chhosing your version, copy and paste the Maven dependency within the pom.xml file on Eclipse:
+After choosing your version, copy and paste the Maven dependency within the pom.xml file on Eclipse:

 ```
 <dependencies>